lieberkind/dk.lieberkind.shoppinglist/README.md

 ### ITU: Mobile App Development - Mandatory assignment 1

+Tomas Lieberkind
+tali@itu.dk

-This is the implementation of the must-haves without the champion section.
+This is an implementation of the must-haves without the champion section.